×

 According to the relevant subsection (c) of Indiana Code 35-41-3-2, a defendant is “justified in using reasonable force against any other person to protect the person or a third person from what the person reasonably believes to be the imminent use of unlawful force.”

-This portion of subsection (c) applies to individuals who do not find themselves at risk of serious bodily injury.
+This portion of subsection (c) applies to individuals who do not find themselves at risk of severe bodily injury.
 It applies to situations like an old lady hitting you with her purse or the town drunk pushing you around.
 What type of force can a person use under such circumstances?

 In general, reasonable force must match the force used against you.
 If you counter an old lady’s swinging purse with a similar shopping bag attack, the police and the district attorney’s office will likely see it as reasonable force.
 If you knock the old lady out with an uppercut, they may ask why you did not remove yourself instead.